Search

 • Scheduling maintenance: Days-ahead to week-ahead DLR can be used to forecast good periods for line maintenance, when other routes will have to take on more power transmission.
 PFC technology can be installed temporarily to reroute power while certain lines are out of service for maintenance.

-Since the GETs industry is relatively new, potential device users do not always have a good idea of how much an investment in GETs will cost.
-Similarly, there has not yet been a valuation framework established to estimate the benefit provided by GETs.
+Since the GETs industry is relatively new, potential device users do not always know how much an investment in GETs will cost.
+Similarly, there is no valuation framework to estimate the benefit provided by GETs.
 One challenge with valuation is that many benefits may come from avoiding additional costs, such as using higher priced generators or even avoiding an outage caused by congestion.
 INL has identified multiple factors to consider in a cost/benefit analysis:

 • Cost of devices